hashicorp/packer-plugin-vsphere/.web-docs/components/builder/vsphere-clone/README.md

 <!-- Code generated from the comments of the GlobalDnsSettings struct in builder/vsphere/clone/step_customize.go; DO NOT EDIT MANUALLY -->

-The following settings configure DNS globally, generally for Linux systems.
-For Windows systems, this is done per-interface, see [network interface](#network_interface) settings.
+The following settings configure DNS globally for Linux guest operating systems.
+For Windows guest operating systems, this is set for each network interface.
+Refer to the [network interface](#network_interface) section for additional details.

 <!-- End of code generated from the comments of the GlobalDnsSettings struct in builder/vsphere/clone/step_customize.go; -->

 <!-- Code generated from the comments of the GlobalDnsSettings struct in builder/vsphere/clone/step_customize.go; DO NOT EDIT MANUALLY -->

-- `dns_server_list` ([]string) - The list of DNS servers to configure on a virtual machine.
+- `dns_server_list` ([]string) - Specifies a list of DNS servers to configure on the guest operating system.

-- `dns_suffix_list` ([]string) - A list of DNS search domains to add to the DNS configuration on the virtual machine.
+- `dns_suffix_list` ([]string) - Specifies a list of DNS search domains to add to the DNS configuration on the guest operating system.

 <!-- End of code generated from the comments of the GlobalDnsSettings struct in builder/vsphere/clone/step_customize.go; -->